Find answers to general questions frequently asked by visitors about Kyushu National Museum below.

 What is an Important Cultural Property?
 What is a National Treasure?

-These categories refer to particular classes of objects, as determined by the Japanese Agency for Cultural Affairs.
+These categories refer to classes of tangible objects as determined by the Japanese Agency for Cultural Affairs.
 This system was established following Japan’s Law for the Protection of Cultural Properties in 1950.

-Important Cultural Properties refer to tangible objects with important historic or artistic value, and can include buildings, paintings, sculptures, crafts, books, scripture, archival documents, archaeology materials, and historic materials.
-National Treasures are objects with exceptionally high historical, cultural, or scholastic value.
+An Important Cultural Property refers to an artifact with important historic or artistic value to Japan, and can include buildings, paintings, sculptures, crafts, books, scripture, archival documents, archaeology materials, and historic materials.

-Please visit this page to learn more about the National Treasures and Important Cultural Properties currently owned by Kyushu National Museum.
+Please visit this page to learn more about the National Treasures and Important Cultural Properties currently in the collection of Kyushu National Museum.